What is the Talking Stage? Secrets Every Dater Must Know

 How Long is the Talking Stage Before Dating?

-There is no fixed rule for how long the talking stage lasts, but general trends suggest:
+There is no fixed rule for how long this lasts, but when people ask what is the talking stage duration, general trends suggest:

 • Two to six weeks is the common range for most connections.